Casheh/Casheh/README.md

 # Hi, I'm Cash! :wave:

-I'm a developer with experience in the following areas below:
+I'm a developer with experience in the following areas:

 * BukkitAPI
 * Swing